Mexico North America Travel

 Option 4: Take a Taxi to Tulum

-You’ll pay at least $100 US and above for a one-way trip.
-Yes you read that correctly.
+You’ll pay at least $100 US and above for a one-way trip with less comfort than a private transfer.
 You’d be better off getting a private shuttle or renting your own car!

 Be sure to exercise caution if you’re using a taxi and agree on a price beforehand.
 As sometimes there can be ‘supplementary charges’ added on.

-Most taxis only take cash, so it’s a good idea to have some pesos on hand to pay your driver.
+Some taxis will only take cash, so it’s a good idea to have some pesos on hand to pay your driver.
 You can withdraw pesos at the ATM in the airport or head over to the currency exchange to switch over your US dollars.

 Option 5: Take a Shared Airport Shuttle